MicrosoftDocs/quantum-docs-pr/articles/tutorials/circuit-qft-tutorial.md

 	- see that the amplitude statistics begin to appear, but it's hardly efficient anymore. hence why the QFT likely won't replace classcial FFT, but rather has an important place as a subroutine --> link to Phase Estimation page

-## Clean up resources

-If you're not going to continue to use this application, delete
-<resources> with the following steps:

-1. ...

 ## Next steps